ABbiodiversity/cure4insect/README.md

 ## vplants     442
 ```

+Note: it is possible to download the data the package is using to your
+hard drive using the `dowload_data` function.

 #### Workflow with 1 species

 `id` is a vector of `Row_Col` type IDs of 1 km<sup>2</sup> pixels,